BristolOpenData/BristolOpenData.github.io/_posts/2017-03-26-bristol-open-data-meetup.md

 excerpt: Our first meetup is a social at the Royal Navy Volunteer pub
 event_date: 2017-04-26 18:30:00
 event_image: /event-photos/frnv.jpg
-event_subtitle: Come along to our first social meet-up at the Volley on King Street
+event_subtitle: Come along to our first social meet-up at the Royal Naval Volunteer on King Street
 event_url:
 author: JW
 categories: